mnemonic-bit/SampleNuget/README.md

 * The `.github/workflows/dotnet.yml` file which defines how the parts come all together by means of a Github action.

-## How Can Push Nuget Packages to Nuget.org?
+## How Can We Push Nuget Packages to Nuget.org?

 To push Nuget packages to Nuget.org, you need an account on Nuget.org, and an API key from that site.
 For this, please log into your Nuget.org account